mosaic-jasondebolt/phoenix/Phoenix/README.md

     python pull_request_codebuild.py [build | unit-test | lint]
 ```

+The main function of this Python script is to notify GitHub of build/unit-test/lint CodeBuild job statuses (pass or fail?) during GitHub pull request pipeline executions.

 This script is usually invoked in the "post_build" step of the following buildspec YAML files:
 ```
     buildspec.yml